thosgood/this-weeks-finds/markdown/151-200/week151.md

 sound box, and *that* produces most of the sound we hear.
 For more information try these:

-2) A. H. Benade, Fundamentals of Musical Acoustics, Oxford University Press, Oxford, 1976.
+2) A. H. Benade, _Fundamentals of Musical Acoustics_, Oxford University Press, Oxford, 1976.

-L. Cremer, The Physics of the Violin, MIT Press, Cambridge, Massachusetts, 1984.
+    L. Cremer, _The Physics of the Violin_, MIT Press, Cambridge, Massachusetts, 1984.

-N. H. Fletcher and T. D. Rossing, The Physics of Musical Instruments, 2nd edition, Springer, New York, 1998.
+    N. H. Fletcher and T. D. Rossing, _The Physics of Musical Instruments_, 2nd edition, Springer, New York, 1998.

-C. Hutchins and V. Benade, editors, Research Papers on Violin Acoustics 1975-1993, 2 volumes, Acoustical Society of America, New York, 1997.
+    C. Hutchins and V. Benade, editors, _Research Papers on Violin Acoustics 1975--1993_, 2 volumes, Acoustical Society of America, New York, 1997.

-Okay, now on to K(Z,2)!
+Okay, now on to $K(\mathbb{Z},2)$!
 I explained a bit about this space in ["Week 149"](#week149), but I've been pondering it a lot lately, so I'd like to say a bit more.

 First let me review and elaborate on some basic stuff I said already.
-If G is any topological group, there is a topological space BG with a basepoint such that the space of loops in BG starting and ending at this point is homotopy equivalent to G. This space BG is unique up to homotopy equivalence. \[1\]
+If G is any topological group, there is a topological space $BG$ with a basepoint such that the space of loops in $BG$ starting and ending at this point is homotopy equivalent to $G$.
+This space $BG$ is unique up to homotopy equivalence. \[1\]

-BG is important because it's the "classifying space for G-bundles".
+$BG$ is important because it's the "classifying space for $G$-bundles".
-What this means is that there's a principal G-bundle over BG called the "universal G-bundle", with the marvelous property that *any* principal G-bundle over *any* space X is a pullback of this one by some map
+What this means is that there's a principal $G$-bundle over $BG$ called the "universal $G$-bundle", with the marvelous property that *any* principal
+$G$-bundle over *any* space $X$ is a pullback of this one by some map

-f: X \to BG.
+$$f\colon X \to BG.$$

-(I explained in ["Week 149"](#week149) how to pull back complex line bundles, and pulling back principal G-bundles works the same way.)
+(I explained in ["Week 149"](#week149) how to pull back complex line bundles, and pulling back principal $G$-bundles works the same way.)
-Even better, two G-bundles that we get this way are isomorphic if and only if the maps they come from are homotopic!
+Even better, two $G$-bundles that we get this way are isomorphic if and only if the maps they come from are homotopic!
 So there is a one-to-one correspondence between:

-A) isomorphism classes of principal G-bundles over X
+A) isomorphism classes of principal $G$-bundles over $X$

 and

-B) homotopy classes of maps from X to BG.
+B) homotopy classes of maps from $X$ to $BG$.

-Now, suppose G is an *abelian* topological group.
+Now, suppose $G$ is an *abelian* topological group.
 Then BG is better than a topological space with basepoint.
 It's an abelian topological group!

 This means that we can *iterate* this trick.
 Starting with an abelian